luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/02-venus.md

 ## Life in the Clouds

 At altitudes of 50 to 60 kilometers, the environment becomes more favorable.
-Air pressure ranges from 50–85% of Earth's surface and temperatures average between 7 and 40&nbsp;°C, depending on latitude.
+Air pressure ranges from 50–85% of Earth’s surface and temperatures average between 7 and 40&nbsp;°C, depending on latitude.
 In this environment transhumans need only a breather and eye protection against the occasional sulfuric clouds to go outside.

 This altitude is the ideal range for aerostats — floating habitats that can stretch a kilometer or more in height and diameter.
 Even at this altitude, Venus’s atmosphere is dense and heavy enough, being mostly carbon dioxide, that an object full of enough oxygennitrogen atmosphere is buoyant.
 Aerostats use a combination of buoyancy and immense propellers to maintain an altitude where life support systems can compensate for external temperatures and pressures with a minimum of effort.

 ## Transportation

 Venus rotates too slowly for a space elevator, so most travel to the surface is by lander.
 Venusian landing craft are heavily shielded and structurally reinforced against the planet’s hideous pressures.
 Compared to other landers, they’re rather beetle-like, and expensive to operate in terms of fuel.
 Morningstar is in the process of building a rotovator in Venusian orbit.
-This 12,000-kilometer spinning cable will dip down into the atmosphere to aerostat altitude in such a way that the cable's orbit and planet's rotation nearly cancel out.
+This 12,000-kilometer spinning cable will dip down into the atmosphere to aerostat altitude in such a way that the cable’s orbit and planet’s rotation nearly cancel out.
 This allows the end of the cable to collect cargo and transports which it then carries back up and flings into space.

 Venusian aircraft need only stubby wings and rotors due to the thick atmosphere.
 Almost all fixed-wing craft are propeller driven, since jets have to carry their own oxidizers in this atmosphere.
 Dirigible airships provide an economical if slow method of ferrying cargo and travelers between aerostats.
 Luxury passenger airships are growing in popular as a vacation experience.
 Aircraft and devices like wingsuits often aren’t built to survive on the surface, so they carry emergency bubbles that provide a temporary shelter for passengers and crew until rescued.